quassdev/quassdev/README.md

 # Hello! 👋

-My name is **[Your Name]**, I'm 14 years old, and I live in Russia.
+My nickname is **quass**, I'm 14 years old, and I live in Russia.
 I'm passionate about development and try to learn something new every day.
 Most of my projects are related to Python, but I also experiment with other programming languages and technologies.

 ### About Me: